Photographer’s guide to gardens in Ontario

 Location: 287 King Street East, Brockville

-Plan Your Visit: Special outdoor ticketed guided tours are offered throughout 2021, parking available.
+Plan your visit: Special outdoor ticketed guided tours are offered, parking available.

 There’s no shortage of photo-inspiring outdoor parks and glorious gardens in Canada’s capital, a city that prides itself on maintaining natural attractions and green spaces.
 This is the home of the world’s largest annual tulip festival after all.
 But for a wide variety of plant diversity, garden design and postcard perfect city views, head to the Central Experimental Farm, an operational agricultural and research facility established in 1889.
 The site includes a tropical greenhouse, wildlife garden and ornamental garden, as well as the Dominion Arboretum section which covers over 25 hectares with over 2000 varieties of trees and shrubs.